Nov 23, 2024

 Equifax Hit With Class Action Lawsuit Over Coding Glitch That Changed Credit Scores

-Credit score on computer screen Photo Source: Adobe Stock Image
+A person analyzing a credit score on a laptop screen displaying a gauge and metrics.
+Photo Source: Adobe Stock Image

 After a report unveiled a computer glitch that impacted millions of credit scores, credit reporting agency Equifax is at the center of a class-action lawsuit.